major66/tic-tac-toe-docler/README.md

     localhost:9000

 ## Installation Problems
-If you have any issues during your installation, or for run the project or anything else, please let me know
+If you have any issues during your installation or for run the project or anything else, please let me know

     yohann.payrot@malinshopper.com